nickstewart95/form-spam-tensorflow/README.md

 # form-spam-tensorflow

-I wanted to see if I could catch common form spam with an AI model....
+Catching form spam with an AI model and TensorFlow.js....
+The spam is very specific to a client website and it's getting past both Cloudflare and Recaptcha, so I wanted to try a new approach.

 NOT PRODUCTION READY

 ## Screenshots

+Posting form data to my Express.js server endpoint, `check`

 Sample POST requests with dummy data